 Getting financed for your home is one of the most important steps in buying your new home.
 Mortgage shopping can either save you or cost you thousands.
 It all depends on whether you find the right financing for your specific needs.

 It's not easy, but there's help.
-If you are looking for a new home on Whidbey Island, our friendly group of real estate agents will be more than happy to discuss financing options that are currently available to you.
+If you are looking for a new home in Oak Harbor, our friendly group of real estate agents will be more than happy to discuss financing options that are currently available to you.

 If we can explain any steps along the way, please ask.
 We’re always happy to help.